mpiorowski/sgsg/README.md

 ## Announcement

 While I love gRPC, introducing it to the company has been challenging, and most of the time, it's an overkill.
 So, I had to create something that gives me a choice—and I did.
 I spent a lot of time branching this code into a tool that would be usable in my current company.
-Then, I started adding features: providers to choose from, and more.
+Then, I started adding features: providers to choose from,montiroing, utomatic production release and more.
 The end product became so popular that I decided to share it:

 https://gofast.live